RuKhan26/Recipe-food-app-official/README.md

 Rue, Keith ,Shikar

 Welcome to our food website.
-If you get lost in any part of the instructions when referring to any files, please check the directory skeleton at the very bottom.
-Otherwise, please follow below with the correct OS.
-All of this was equal work 50/50
+Below will be steps to run our website All of this was equal work 50/50

 We decided to create a new website entirely and worked mostly on using our previous knowledge to create a new concept of a recipe website that would give users easier ideas when cooking or just let individuals save their recipes for the future.